Reducers

 The Delta Rule

 Reducers operate on the delta each branch produces, not on the full accumulated value.
 This is the rule that bites in practice.
+Assume failures is wired with ReducerAppend.

 Wrong: